 turkey | 7 |

-Actually, plants are the best dietary sources of folate!
+Plants are the best natural sources of folate!

-First, spices and herbs, such as basil, rosemary, parsley, and oregano are particularly rich in folate.
+Spices and herbs, such as basil, rosemary, parsley, and oregano are particularly high in folate.
 Actually, herbs and spices are the most-nutrient-dense foods.
 They’re packed with vitamins and health-promoting phytochemicals, containing only a few calories.

-Nuts and seeds are excellent food sources of folate as well.
+Nuts and seeds are excellent dietary sources of folate as well.
 Peanuts, sunflower seeds, sesame seeds, flaxseeds, and almonds are pretty high in folate.

 food | mcg/100g | food | mcg/100g |